 Businesses should also keep their long-term goals in mind when choosing a solution.
 It's best to choose a solution that will remain useful to the fleet in the coming years.
 It is, after all, quite costly to change solutions every few years.
-As such, you need to check if the software features can be upgraded or downgraded as the fleet and business grows,
+As such, you need to check if the fleet management system features can be upgraded or downgraded as the fleet and business grows,

 A fleet management solution is only scalable if its provider can update it regularly to keep up with industry standards.
 Enterprises must check whether the provider has a strong track record of evolving in this fast-paced business environment.